Can you find pied wagtails in gardens? And what do pied wagtail juveniles and females look like? Read on to find out this and more.

 The white wagtail call consists of a bright, two-syllable “chissick”, which is often heard from a high vantage point.
 So, if you hear a wagtail singing, it is worth looking up to the roof of the nearest building.
 Similar two-syllable calls are also made in flight.

-What do juvenile white wagtails look like?
+What do juvenile pied wagtails look like?

 Young wagtails already have the same upright, stilt-like shape as their parents, and they have also already developed their long tail.
 However, their plumage lacks the black colouring of the adults.
 The breast is only embellished with a dark triangle surrounded by dirty white feathers.
 In adults, even in plain plumage, the black breast patch stands out clearly against its snow-white background.

-What do white wagtail eggs look like?
+What do pied wagtail nests and eggs look like?

 Pied wagtails lay brown spotted eggs about 2 cm long and 1.5 cm wide.
 Females lay five or six eggs in a cup-shaped nest made of twigs, moss and other plant fibres, the hollow of which is padded with animal hair and feathers.